-- Undertake a thorough investigation into the alleged incident by looking at all the evidence that is available; - Keep a written record of all the stages of the investigation plus signed witness statements; - Listen to the pupil's version of what happened: - Check whether the alleged incident was provoked by racial or sexual harassment and consider any possible breach of the school's equal opportunities policy; - If s/he thinks it is necessary, the Headteacher will consult with other relevant people other than those who might be later involved in reviewing this incident; - Consider alternatives other than exclusion such as: - Internal exclusion by removal to another class - Restorative justice - Mediation - o A managed move - Decide on the length of the exclusion, Fixed or Permanent - Inform parents immediately. - Report exclusions to: - o The LGB - o CDAT - The Local Authority https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1162401/Suspension_and_permanent_exclusion_guidance_May_2023.pdf

-Ensure that, in the case of LAC pupils or pupils with social worker involvement, that the LA's Virtual School Headteacher is informed of the exclusion.
+- Undertake a thorough investigation into the alleged incident by looking at all the evidence that is available; - Keep a written record of all the stages of the investigation plus signed witness statements; - Listen to the pupil's version of what happened; - Check whether the alleged incident was provoked by racial or sexual harassment and consider any possible breach of the school's equal opportunities policy; - If s/he thinks it is necessary, the Headteacher will consult with other relevant people other than those who might be later involved in reviewing this incident; - Consider alternatives other than exclusion such as: - Internal exclusion by removal to another class - Restorative justice - \circ Mediation - o A managed move - Decide on the length of the exclusion, Fixed or Permanent - Inform parents immediately. - Report exclusions to: - The LGC - CDAT - o The Local Authority - Ensure that, in the case of LAC pupils or pupils with social worker involvement, that the LA's Virtual School Headteacher is informed of the exclusion. - Ensure that, in the case of SEND pupils, that CDAT's SEND lead and the LA SEND team have been made aware of the school's concerns (in cases of escalating/persistent disruptive behaviour) and/or are consulted prior to any final decision being made in the case of possible permanent exclusion.